Andorra in the Eurovision Song Contest: Selection process

-Andorra has used a mix of methods to select their entries for the contest, having employed both national finals and internal selections.
-For their debut entry, RTVA launched a casting show, Eurocàsting, to determine two acts to take part in the national final.
+Andorra has used a mix of methods to select its entries for the contest, having employed both national finals and internal selections.
+For its debut entry, RTVA launched a casting show, Eurocàsting, to determine two acts to take part in the national final.
 The selected acts performed 12 potential Eurovision songs over nine weeks on 12 punts, with songs being eliminated weekly until the winning song and artist was determined in the final show.
 Eurocàsting returned in 2005, but with one winning artist selected to perform three songs in the single final show Desitja'm sort.
 Following internal selections between 2006 and 2008, RTVA employed a televised competition again in 2009, with three acts competing in Passaport a Moscou.

 Voting

 In the years where Andorra participated, voting at the Eurovision Song Contest typically consisted of 100 percent public televoting, with countries obligated to use televoting as the method for determining their points from the 2004 contest.
 However, each country was obligated to assemble a back-up jury, whose votes would be used instead of the televote in cases of technical failure, or from 2005 when the number of televotes registered failed to pass a certain threshold.
 RTVA utilised SMS voting to determine the country's points during the shows in which Andorra participated, however on occasion the back-up jury results were required to be implemented as the number of votes received was considered too low to provide a valid result.
 This occurred in 2005 and 2007, when the votes of Andorra's back-up jury were used instead to provide the Andorran votes in both the semi-final and final.